TruLie13/JSType/README.md

 ## Roadmap

-- [ ] Add support for interface and custom type definitions
+- [ ] Add type check for function variables
-- [ ] Add configuration options for strict/loose mode
+- [ ] Add type check for component props
-- [ ] Create VS Code extension for inline type checking
+- [ ] Add type check for local imports
-- [ ] Add support for generics and more complex type patterns
+- [ ] Convert to package so it can be installed globally with npm
-- [ ] Improve type inference for better error reporting
+- [ ] Memory Management - garbage colleting